-The Japanese have bento boxes, Filipinos have bring their baon.
-Baon or packed lunch is a great way to stay on budget and on Keto!
+The Japanese have bento boxes, Filipinos bring their “baon”.
+Lunch boxes are a great way to stay on budget and on Keto!
 But what if you’re busy with work or school?
-Let me share with you some tips on how to prepare a Keto Baon!
+Let me share with you some tips on how to prepare a Keto Lunch Box!

 Meal Prep is the Key!

-I’m a big fan of simple, easy-to-assemble meals and this includes my husband’s baon or packed lunch.
+I’m a big fan of simple, easy-to-assemble meals and this includes my husband’s lunch box.
 How do I do this?
 Well first, I choose food that I can easily cut and will require minimal preps.
-I rotate different baon elements but most days, Hubby’s baon will include the following:
+I rotate different food items but most days, Hubby’s lunch box will include the following:

-I usually add eggs rolls or steamed eggs.
-Yep, peeling egg shells are easier when you steam them instead of boiling them.
+I usually add egg rolls or steamed eggs.
+Yep, peeling eggshells is easier when you steam them instead of boiling them.
 So steam for 10 minutes, then dunk into an ice bath.
 I like to steam 6 eggs at a time, then I keep them in the fridge until I need to use them for the week.
-Sometimes they’re part of the baon pack or sometimes I snack on them.
+Sometimes they’re part of the lunch box or sometimes I snack on them.

 - Hard Cheese

-We keep an assortment of nuts like Almonds, Walnuts and Macadamia in our pantry.
-These are easy to add to any baon and very filling.
+We keep an assortment of nuts like Almonds, Walnuts, and Macadamia in our pantry.
+These are easy to add to any lunch box and are very filling.